mehulgohil/terraform-provider-curl2/README.md

 ## Overview
 terraform-provider-curl2 is designed to help make HTTP(s) requests, with additional support for providing JSON bodies and authentication headers.
+It also has data sources that help to get the access token from azure ad, auth0.

 * [Curl2 Provider Documentation](https://registry.terraform.io/providers/mehulgohil/curl2/latest/docs)